Spa Land Busan: What to Expect, What to Bring & Is It Worth It

 • Your entry is valid for a 4-hour stay

-• Stay longer than 4 hours without additional spending?
-An extra fee of 5,000 won per hour applies
+• Staying beyond 4 hours without additional spending costs an extra 5,000 won per hour

 • If you spend over 10,000 won during your visit, your time extends to 6 hours total